-Our staff are aware of indicators which may signal children are at risk of, or involved in serious crime.
-This includes an increased absence from school, changes in friendship groups, relationships with older individuals or groups, a significant decline in performance, signs of self harm or significant changes in their wellbeing, signs of assault or unexplained injuries.
-Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs.
-Our PHSE curriculum explores understanding for pupils to be resilient and to talk to a trusted adult.
+Our staff are aware of the indicators, which may signal children are at risk from, or are involved with serious violent crime.
+These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
+Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with; individuals associated with criminal networks or gangs and also may be at risk of criminal exploitation.